craigahobbs/chisel/doc/basics.rst

 ... ))
 ('400 Bad Request', [('Content-Type', 'application/json')], b'{"error":"InvalidInput","member":"numbers[2]","message":"Invalid value \'asdf\' (type \'str\') for member \'numbers[2]\', expected type \'float\' (query string)"}')

-Notice that chisel does all of the input validation for you based on the :meth:`action` schema.
+Notice that chisel does all of the input validation for you based on the :class:`~chisel.Action` specification's schema.